-Georg Reischauer is an Assistant Professor at WU Vienna University of Economics and Business and the Head of the Energy & Strategy Think Tank.
+Georg Reischauer is an Assistant Professor and the Head of the Energy & Strategy Think Tank (www.estt.at).
 His research focuses on the nexus of digital strategy, digital organization, and digital sustainability.
-In particular, he explores how organizations utilize and respond to digital technologies in order to create business and public value.
-Georg studies these phenomena in digital markets, digital transformation contexts, and infrastructure contexts.
+In particular, Georg studies how incumbents leverage and respond to digital technologies to create shared value.
+He studied organizations in the business services, energy, health care, industrial goods, and mobility sector.
 Georg received his PhD in Industrial Management from the Technical University of Vienna.
-He also holds degrees in Business Administration, Sociology, and Philosophy from the University of Vienna,